Understanding Different Types of Walkers

 The Standard Walker

 A standard walker has four legs with rubber tips (no wheels) and a top rail with two foam handgrips.
 It is designed for stability, support, and balance.
 Because you have to pick them up to move, standard walkers work best for shorter distances and indoor use.
 Many are available in foldable models for easy transport and storage.
-If you move at a slower pace or need something to support a lot of your weight, the standard walker is your best bet.
+If you move slower or need something to support much of your weight, the standard walker is your best bet.

 The Two-Wheel Walker